drekmonger/hello-drektopia/README.md

     - For the future, CRUD operations on commands in the settings could be nice to have, so that installers of the app could add, edit, and delete their own sub-specific set of commands.

 3. **Summarization** The application can automatically summarize long comments and posts that go over a threshold of characters, similar to the summarization bot on /r/ChatGPT.

+4. **Translation** Via using the !translate command, users can translate reddit content into any langauge the LLM understands...which is basically every langauge.
+(This is still a work-in-progress for edge cases where the user selects a language that isn't real or attempts to translate nonsense.)

-4. **Safety Measures:** Several safeguards are in place to maintain a respectful environment and help prevent token misuse:
+5. **Safety Measures:** Several safeguards are in place to maintain a respectful environment and help prevent token misuse:

     - **Rate Limiting:** The app features both hourly and daily rate limits.
 Future iterations may also include user-based rate limiting.